Information

 Increased tiger and snow leopard populations

-SMART patrolling implemented in BWS
+SMART patrolling implemented

 Park staff trained for effective anti-poaching operations